 Make a list of your important passwords, online accounts and digital collections.
 Specify what should be done with each item on your list if you become incapacitated or after you pass away.

 Once you’ve inventoried all of your digital assets, keep your list up to date and store it in a secure location like a safe deposit box or a home safe.
-Let your lawyer, financial advisor and family members know how to access it.
+Let your lawyer, financial consultant and family members know how to access it.

 Online providers’ Terms of Service Agreement govern your rights and planning options for online accounts.